ChrisSchulze/portfolio/portfolio/works/project-3.md

 ### Approach

-If we wanted to make a difference we had to be quick.
-We agreed to work in three one-week sprints and see what we could come up with in that time period.
+<p class="einleser">If we wanted to make a difference we had to be quick.
+We agreed to work in three one-week sprints and see what we could come up with in that time period.</p>

 ### Solution